 Alcohol can be problematic.
 While it is legal for adults, it can still be dangerous, and many people do become dependent on this substance.
-Programs like our alcohol abuse treatment in Ohio that help people quit drinking altogether can be helpful, but there are plenty of different theories on the subject.
+Programs like our alcohol use treatment in Ohio that help people quit drinking altogether can be helpful, but there are plenty of different theories on the subject.

 Comparing Abstinence vs. Moderation